DS - pythonds3 - 8. Graphs and Graph Algorithms

 The simplified version of the graph:

-we can create a very powerful and efficient algorithm by making use of a depth first search.
+we can create a very powerful and efficient algorithm by making use of a depth first search

-• Before we tackle the main SCC algorithm we must look at one other definition.
+- Before we tackle the main SCC algorithm we must look at one other definition.

-• The transposition of a graph 𝐺 is defined as the graph 𝐺^𝑇 where all the edges in the graph have been reversed.
+where all the edges in the graph have been reversed.

-• the graph G has two strongly connected components.
+has two strongly connected components. - the

-• the graph 𝐺^𝑇 has the same two strongly connected components.
+has the same two strongly connected components.

 describe the algorithm to compute the strongly connected components for a graph.

-4. Each tree in the forest computed in step 3 is a strongly connected component.
+but in the main loop of DFS explore each vertex in decreasing order of finish time. - Each tree in the forest computed in step 3 is a strongly connected component.

-• Output the vertex ids for each vertex in each tree in the forest to identify the component.
+- Output the vertex ids for each vertex in each tree in the forest to identify the component.

 example